-I became an owner operator after about 7 months of driving.
+I became an O/O after about 7 months of driving.
 I learned many things the hard way.
 Plus, I was blessed to buy a good truck and lease to a good company.
-I have meet drivers who started off driving as an owner operators.
+I have met drivers who started off driving as an owner operators.
 Most of them were retired from somewhere else and had money saved for emergencies.

 I don't recommend anyone to become an owner operator until you drive a year or so.
 The best way to determine depends on how well you handle business and how fast you learn about things you are involved in.
 (In this case the trucking industry.)You need to know about the ins and outs of the industry to take on the responsibility of an owner operator.

 It can be pulled off with less experience if you are ambitious and willing to take risks.
 I am telling you it will be a lot you aren't aware of and I can't teach you....